pragmaticlinuxblog/caplin/README.md

 ./canapp
 ```

 Note that your CAPLin application automatically detects and connects to the first SocketCAN network interface it finds on your system.
-When multiple SocketCAN network interface are available, you can select the one to use by specifying its name as a command-line argument, e.g. `./canapp can1`.
+When multiple SocketCAN network interfaces are available, you can select the one to use by specifying its name as a command-line argument, e.g. `./canapp can1`.

 Once your application runs, you can press <kbd>ESC</kbd> or <kbd>CTRL</kbd>+<kbd>C</kbd> to exit.